Cvarona99/ma_projects/04_Loops_and_Arrays/exercise/README.md

 ### Don't linger too long on one problem

 If you find yourself stuck on a problem for more than fifteen minutes, move on to the next, and try again later.
 You may figure out the solution after working through another problem or two.
+You may also find it helpful to start with the first problem in each exercise before moving on to the second and third problems.